 Hi Capt Kirk!

+We really appreciate your generosity in hosting us and making your donation to LLS.
+It is very kind of you to contribute to our cause.
 You were very easy to work with and we were so happy with the trip.

 I've passed along the social media and review information to the guests and will post something myself.

 Springtime sailing - March 11, 2010